Reading from China? This travel report contains a YouTube video, which can only be viewed with a VPN!

-1. October 2018.
+October 2018.
 It was day four of China’s Golden Week and Jaylin and I awoke to another perfect blue sky after some serious sleep in the hotel.
 We’d been utterly exhausted tackling the multitudes at Nanjing’s heavyweight attractions and I had no desire at all for a repeat performance.
 I felt desperate for something low-key, a place where I could enjoy some space and gather my thoughts away from the braying masses.
 Jaylin didn’t even want to leave the hotel, so I headed out solo to see the city’s famous Yangtze River Bridge.
 Opened in late 1968, this 1,576 meter structure is one of China’s longest bridges and can be accessed via the River Bridge Park & Museum.
-The Chinese characters on the side of the building translate as “Long live the great unity of the world people!”

-2. October 2018.
-The park is a fair distance outside the city centre and not a particularly popular attraction, which sounded great!
-On arrival I bought a ticket from the office at the entrance and was only then informed that the sculpture park and museum were closed for renovations!
-As if that wasn’t enough, I also found out that the bridge’s pedestrian walkways were inaccessible.
+October 2018.
+Yangtze River Bridge Park is a fair distance outside the city centre.
+On arrival I bought a ticket from the office at the park’s entrance and was only then informed that the sculpture park and museum were closed for renovations!
+As if that wasn’t enough, I also found out that the bridge’s pedestrian walkways were closed too!
 Oh China, you do it to me so often, just another example of what Wonderboy and I call The Inconvenience Committee.
-With my mood now rapidly souring, I took a stroll through the section of uninspiring park that was still open and wondered how I’d even be able to view the bridge properly.
+With my mood now rapidly souring, I took a stroll through the section of uninspiring park that was still open and wondered if I’d be able to view the bridge at all.
 I was just starting to lose hope when I caught sight of some Chinese tourists clambering over a section of wall into the woods.
 Hmm, ok.
 So I let them disappear before hopping over myself to see what lay beyond.

-3. October 2018.
-A five-minute walk through the trees brought me out onto a grubby beach with kickass views of the entire bridge.
+October 2018.
+A five-minute walk through the trees brought me out onto a grubby beach with kickass views of Yangtze River Bridge.
 There were a few fishermen dotted about, a family picnicking under a tree and a dude sittin’ doin’ nothin’ on a wooden chair, garbage strewn around his weathered boots.

-5. October 2018.
+October 2018.
 The further down the beach you go the quieter it gets, a passing local man was kind enough to take this photo for me.
-Apparently the River Bridge Park & Museum will reopen in late December, while the beach and woods will also be getting a much-needed cleanup in the near future.
+Apparently Yangtze River Bridge Park & Museum will reopen in late December, while the beach and woods will also be getting a much-needed cleanup.
 I paid 5RMB (£0.55/€0.62/$0.70) to enter that day.
 The nearest subway stop is Shangyuanmen (Line 3, green), from there it’s a 2km walk.
 If you’re coming by taxi ask to be dropped off at Nanbao Gongyuan.

 Like this?
 Check out my many other pieces from around Nanjing.